This article was last updated on: October 2018

 They also moved the USS Pueblo right beside the new building, but I’ll write about that later.

-Since we were an Aviation tour, we had the company of a retired officer of the Air Force that fought back then.
+Since we were on an Aviation tour, we had the company of a retired officer of the Air Force that fought back then.

 I bought a very crazy and cool book in two languages at the same time, and this officer signed it.